lblod/dm-count-report-generation-service/README.md

   prefixes: PREFIXES,
   classUri: "http://data.vlaanderen.be/ns/besluit#Besluit",
 });
+//Result is a list of objects; each modeling a resource.
 ```

 Because of the way the templated query system was designed you should get full type checking at compile time.
 I hope it helps to prevent bugs.